 EU Coordination Committee

-The EUCC has a mandate from the Board to take positions vis a vis EU institutions, in order to influence EU institutions in favor of policies supportive of cooperative enterprises.
+The EUCC has a mandate from the Board to take positions vis a vis EU institutions, in order to influence EU institutions in favour of policies supportive of cooperative enterprises.
 This mandate is exerted within the strategies and guidelines decided by the Board.
 If no strategy of the Board is known or the EU Coordination Committee wants to deviate from the strategy of the Board, it has to consult the Board first.
 The EU Coordination Committee reports to the Board about its activities.

 The members of the Committee are: European sector organizations, National inter-sectoral co-operative organizations coming from the European Union and EFTA member countries, and National inter-sectoral co-operative organizations coming from candidates countries under accession negotiations with the EU.
 European Members, not mentioned above, from non-EU countries, have the right to participate in EUCC meetings as observers.

 In addition to the statutory bodies, Cooperatives Europe can count on a number of specific working groups, which deal with particular themes.
-Some of them, such as the working group on State Aids, work within the EUCC, interveneing in the framework of specific issues.
+Some of them, such as the working group on State Aids, work within the EUCC, intervening in the framework of specific issues.
 Some others, like the Cooperatives Europe Development Platform and the Energy Group meet on a regular basis and pursue a specific strategy, which is in line with Cooperatives Europe’s strategic guidelines.